• Take the Next Step

 The Writer's Life Colloquium

 Creative Writing majors participate in a semester-long colloquium of visiting writers, critics, writing teachers, editors, and publishers.
-The colloquium reflects the wide range of cultural activity at The New School and the belief that students benefit from exposure to many voices and genres.
-Examples of regular events included in the Writer's Life Colloquium are public readings and award ceremonies co-sponsored with the National Book Foundation, the National Book Critics Circle, the Cave Canem Poetry Foundation, The Story Prize, the Community of Literary Magazines and Presses (CLMP), PEN America, the Academy of American Poets, the Society of Children’s Book Writers and Illustrators (SCBWI), and public readings and discussions across the many genres of study offered through the Creative Writing Program.
+Students attend readings and events and reflect on their experience and the kind of life they want to build as writers outside of the classroom in an asynchronous online course.
+The colloquium programming reflects the wide range of cultural activity at The New School and the belief that students benefit from exposure to many voices and genres.
+Examples of regular events included in the Writer's Life Colloquium are public readings and award ceremonies co-sponsored with the National Book Critics Circle, the Cave Canem Poetry Foundation, The Story Prize, Kundiman, the Community of Literary Magazines and Presses (CLMP), PEN America, the Academy of American Poets, and the Society of Children’s Book Writers and Illustrators (SCBWI) and public readings and discussions in the many genres of study offered through the Creative Writing Program.
 Students write critical and reflective essays about the events they attend.

 Capstone Project

 The Creative Writing Capstone is the culmination of the undergraduate degree, giving students the chance to revise, reconsider, and build upon the writing produced over the course of the major.
-Students develop their skills as editors, focusing on copy-editing as well as reexamining the scope, form, and content of their work.
-In the capstone workshop, the capstone cohort also develops a community of writers who are close readers of each other's writing.
-In addition, the capstone instructor provides written feedback at each step of the process.
+Students develop their skills as editors, focusing on copy editing and reexamining the scope, form, and content of their final project.
+In conversation with their faculty advisors, students also consider next steps for their writing after completing their degrees.

 • Take The Next Step